Tennis for Two: Development

 Higinbotham designed a game that used an oscilloscope to display the path of a simulated ball on a tennis court viewed from the side.
 The attached computer calculated the path of the ball and reversed its path when it hit the ground.
 The game also simulated the ball hitting the net if it did not achieve a high enough arc as well as changes in velocity due to drag from air resistance.
 Two aluminum controllers were attached to the computer, each consisting of a button and a knob.
 Pressing the button hit the ball, and turning the knob controlled the angle of the shot.
 Originally, Higinbotham considered having a second knob to control the velocity of the shot, but decided it would make the controller too complicated.
 The device was designed in a few hours and was assembled over three weeks with the help of technician Robert V. Dvorak.
-While most of the circuitry was based on vacuum tubes and relays, the circuits to display the graphics on the oscilloscope used transistors, then beginning to replace vacuum tubes in the electronics industry.
+While most of the circuitry was based on vacuum tubes and relays, the circuits to display the graphics on the 5-inch oscilloscope used transistors, then beginning to replace vacuum tubes in the electronics industry.
 Excluding the oscilloscope and controller, the game's circuitry approximately took up the space of a microwave oven.